-It is a wiser and more prudent decision to work with your lawyer on how to overcome whatever hardships you have already faced in your CPS case.
+It is a wiser and more prudent decision to work with your lawyer to overcome whatever hardships you have already faced in your CPS case.
 You can hire and fire as many lawyers as you would like, but you are not going to get your child returned to you any faster.
 Your lawyer has a great deal of knowledge about your case and about how CPS cases work.
-It is smart to work with her in order to receive feedback about your case.
+It is smart to work with her to receive feedback about your case.

 What to do before firing an attorney

 Keep documentation of what has happened in your case.
-If you are telling yourself that your attorney does not return the phone calls you need to be sure that this is actually the case.
+If you tell yourself that your attorney does not return the phone calls, you need to be sure that this is actually the case.
 I have had clients who have told me that I don't return emails, for example.
 I can go to my computer and pull up the reply emails showing that I responded to their initial email within a few hours of their having sent it.
 My point is that while it may feel like your attorney is not responding to you quickly enough, it could be that your emotions and the pressures of your case are simply causing you to feel that way.
-The reality may be that your attorney has responded to you as quickly as he could considering the circumstances.
+The reality may be that your attorney has responded to you as quickly as he could, considering the circumstances.

 Next, you should send your attorney your thoughts and concerns in a letter.
-You may be thinking who actually sends letters in today’s day and age.
+You may be thinking about who actually sends letters in today’s day and age.
 You don’t actually have to get a stamp and an envelope out if you do not want to go through all the effort.
 However, sending your attorney an email laying out line by line what your issues are is a good start.
-You can allow your attorney to respond with an email, but the email exchange should lead to an in-person conversation sooner rather than later.
-Air your grievances with your attorney.
+You can allow your attorney to respond with an email, but the email exchange should lead to an in-person conversation sooner rather than later—Air, your grievances with your attorney.
 You may be surprised (or not surprised) to learn that your attorney has some grievances to air with you as well.

-Keep in mind that a judge will very rarely assign a new attorney to represent you unless you can prove what you are saying is accurate.
-Meaning, the documentation that I have recommended you begin, the lack of response to important emails, etc. are things you should have ready to show a judge if you assert that your attorney is not representing you to the fullest of their abilities.
+Keep in mind that a judge will rarely assign a new attorney to represent you unless you can prove what you are saying is accurate.
+Meaning, the documentation that I have recommended you begin, the lack of response to important emails, etc., are things you should have ready to show a judge if you assert that your attorney is not representing you to the fullest of their abilities.